 The men were upset for several reasons:

 - Being fed half rations

-- Price gouging was occurring at the nearby “Tin Town” where they purchased goods and frequented pubs
+- Price gouging at the nearby “Tin Town” where they purchased goods and frequented pubs

 - Harsh weather during one of the coldest winters in recent Welsh history

-- 30 different forms, totaling 360 questions, had to be filled out before returning home
+- 30 different forms, totaling 360 questions, needed filled out before returning home

-- Ships were reallocated to take home the Americans who had been in Europe for a much shorter time
+- Ships were reallocated to take home the Americans who had been in Europe for a significantly shorter time

-Rioting broke out March 4, 1919, and lasted into the following day.
-It started with looting before growing into a riot of 200 men.
-Property also was damaged.
+The Kinmel Park Riots began March 4, 1919 and continued into the following day.
+It began as looting before growing into a riot of 200 men.

-When it was over, five were dead and 23 men were wounded.
-Some arrests were made.
+When it was over, property was damaged, five men were dead and 23 were wounded.
+Some were arrested.
 The dead were buried next to approximately 200 solders who had died of the Spanish flu pandemic.

 The British press sensationalized the riots.
-Nonetheless, the event did help the government arrange for a more efficient way to return a larger number of troops home.
+Nonetheless, the event did help the government arrange for a more efficient means to return a larger number of troops home.